-1863: Dan Roberts to his brother George W. Roberts
+1863: Daniel N. Roberts to his brother George W. Roberts

-In his letter, Dan writes considerably about his brother Giles Hartley Roberts (1845-1908).
+In his second letter of 7 September 1863, Dan writes considerably about his brother Giles Hartley Roberts (1845-1908).
 Giles enlisted at the age of 18 in Co.
 G, 96th Ohio Vol. Infantry (OVI) in August 1862.
 He was transferred to Co.
 D of the 17th Veteran Reserve Corps in January 1864.
 He also mentions brothers Lord Byron Roberts (1827-1889), Edward Henry Roberts (1841-1912) who also served in the 20th OVI, John L. Roberts (b.
 1838) in the 18th Illinois Infantry, and Benjamin Franklin Roberts who served in the 18th Illinois Infantry and later in the 15th Illinois Cavalry.

 After the war, Dan settled in Ottawa, LaSalle County, Illinois, and was married in 1870 to Julia Branin (1845-1923).